RCommon-Team/RCommon/README.md

 # RCommon Application Framework

 ## Overview
 RCommon was originally born as the (now abandoned) [NCommon](https://github.com/riteshrao/ncommon "NCommon") project but was resurrected out of the need to generate a productive, yet a relatively sound (architecturally speaking) application.
-Architectural patterns are used to implement some of the most commonly used tools in the .NET 5 stack.
+Architectural patterns are used to implement some of the most commonly used tools in the .NET 6 stack.
 The primary goals of this framework are:
-1. Future proofing applications against changing architectural needs whether changes are required from lower level code (e.g. .NET Framework), or in response to changing technology conditions (e.g. using EFCore instead of Linq2Sql, NLog for Logger.NET, StructureMap vs. Autofac, etc.)
+1. Future proofing applications against changing architectural or infrastructure needs.
 2. Solve common problems under the presentation layer.
 Presentation frameworks are something else entirely.
 We try to keep everything nice under the hood.
-Cross cutting concerns, data access strategies, transaction management, validation, business rules, exception management, and logging is where we want to shine.
+Cross cutting concerns, persistence strategies, transaction management, validation, business rules, exception management, and logging is where we want to shine.
 3. Code testability.
 We try to limit the "magic" used.
 Things like dependency injection are used but in a very straightforward manner.
 Unit tests, and integration tests should be implemented to the highest degree possible.
 Afterall, we want the applications you build on top of this to work :)
 4. Last but not least - open source forever.

 We track bugs, enhancement requests, new feature requests, and general issues on [GitHub Issues](https://github.com/Reactor2Team/RCommon/issues "GitHub Issues") and are very responsive.
 General "how to" and community support should be managed on [Stack Overflow](https://stackoverflow.com/questions/tagged/rcommon "Stack Overflow").

 ## Repository Pattern & Object Persistence
-RCommon provides a common abstraction and underlying strategies/implementations for a variety of repositories including SQL via Dapper (soon), Entity Framework Core, Nhibernate, and MongoDB (soon) making RCommon one of the most versatile Object Access Repositories available.
-Each implementation is unit tested (soon) and integration tested in web, single threaded, and multithreaded hosting environments.
+RCommon provides a common abstraction and underlying strategies/implementations for a variety of repositories including Dapper, Entity Framework Core, and NHibernate making RCommon one of the most versatile persistence Repositories available.
+Each implementation is unit tested and integration tested in web, single threaded, and multithreaded hosting environments.
 "Full featured" object access strategies such as EFCore and NHibernate come packaged with the ability to eager load additionally entities into the IQueryable expression map.
 ```csharp
 if (includeDetails)
     {